oliverdding/aurora-old/content/_index.md

 Welcome to my blog named [Aurora](/).
 You can call me **charmer**, and everything here is just for **fun**(I really:heart: my domain [charmer.fun](/)).

-- :yum:  I'm a software engineer interested in [Linux](/tags/linux/)(btw I use Arch :satisfied: ), [Functional Programming](/tags/functional-programming/) and [Neovim](/tags/neovim/).
+- :yum:  I'm a software engineer interested in [Linux](/tags/linux/)(btw I use Arch :satisfied: ), [Functional Programming](/tags/functional-programming/) and [Neovim](/tags/neovim/)
-- :computer:  I use Scala and Go for works, C and Rust for open source project.
+- :computer:  I use Scala and Go for works, C and Rust for open source project
-- :saxophone:  Saxophone is my favorite instrument, thought I don't play it.
+- :saxophone:  Saxophone is my favorite instrument, thought I don't play it
 - :notes:  I enjoy classic music and synthwave

 now enjoy yourself here :raised_hands: